 If you have diabetes, getting a retinal eye exam is an easy—and important—way to check for nerve damage to your eyes called diabetic retinopathy.
 The condition, which can go unnoticed until patients experience vision loss, can lead to blindness.

 A retinal eye exam is needed once a year if you’ve been diagnosed with diabetic retinopathy, and usually every other year if you haven’t.
-Many Kaiser Permanente medical offices offer retinal screenings without an appointment.
 The exam uses a high-quality digital camera.
 It’s fast and easy, and you don’t need to have your eyes dilated.

-Medical offices where this service is available include Bellevue, Bellevue-Factoria, Bothell-Northshore, Burien, Kent, Lynnwood, Puyallup, Seattle-Capitol Hill, Seattle-Downtown, Seattle-Northgate, Seattle-Rainier, Silverdale, Spokane-Lidgerwood, Spokane-Veradale, Tacoma, and Tacoma South.
+You can get a screening as part of an in-person primary care visit at the following medical offices: Bellevue, Bellevue-Factoria, Bothell-Northshore, Burien, Kent, Lynnwood, Olympia, Puyallup, Seattle-Capitol Hill, Seattle-Downtown, Seattle-Northgate, Seattle-Rainier, Silverdale, Spokane-Lidgerwood, Spokane-Veradale, Tacoma, and Tacoma South.
 Find these locations.
-Retinal exams are also available in Optometry at all of our Eye Care locations.

 March 2017—Kaiser Permanente's acquisition of Group Health Cooperative became final last month.
 This means that Group Health is now a part of Kaiser Permanente.
 And, Group Health Eye Care’s name has changed to Kaiser Permanente Eye Care.